rHilkner/kotlin-boilerplate/api-boilerplate/README.md

 ## Features

 DONE
-- Basic API config (endpoints: login, signup, forgot_password)
+- Client API: login, signup, forgot_password
+- Security: Encrypted password and JWT
+- Monitoring: Dashboard made with Spring Boot Actuator, Prometheus and Grafana
 - API log table: Any incoming request and response is saved to database (SYS_CALL_LOG)
 - Error log table: Any incoming request that results in an exception as response is saved to database with exception class, description and stack-trace (SYS_ERROR_LOG)
 - Exception handling: All app exceptions are configured in one class (ApiExceptionModule)